mh8793/mh8793/README.md

 ###

-<p align="left">I'm Manvendra Singh Hada from New Delhi.<br><br>- 🔭 I’m a Final Year B. Tech Student.<br>- 📚 I'm currently learning React.Js<br>- ⚡ In my free time I surf Internet and Learn about new technologies.</p>
+<p align="left">I'm Manvendra Singh Hada from New Delhi.<br><br>- 🔭 I’m a Final Year B. Tech CSE Student from SRM Institute Of Science And Technology, KTR Campus.<br>- 📚 I'm currently working on my React.Js skills.<br>- ⚡ In my free time I surf Internet and Learn about new technologies.</p>

 ###